utdata/icj-cli-tools/MovingAround.md

 `$ cd ~`

 That tilde is usually at the top left of your keyboard.
-I'll explaining the `cd` command a little further down.

-This puts you in the "home" directory for the user who is logged in as, hopefully you.
+You used your first Bash command, `cd`, which is "change directory".
+The `~` is a shortcut that takes you to the "home" directory of the logged in user.
 You can always use `cd ~` to get you back to home.

 ## print working directory

-One of the hardest things to get a handle on with working in the terminal is to figure out where you are on your computer.
+One of the hardest things to get a handle on when first working in the terminal is to figure out where you are on your computer.
 It's important, because you can run commands on any file on your computer from where you are, but you gotta know where that is before you can do so.
 So, do this:

 `$ pwd`